 In order to save the bank, two billionaires—Wilbur Ross (later President Donald Trump’s Commerce Secretary) and Ron Burkle—invested a combined $100 million in exchange for a 40% ownership stake in the bank.

-Keith Mestrich, is currently CEO and president of Amalgamated Bank.
-Mestrich previously served for four years as the chief financial officer at the SEIU.
+Keith Mestrich, was CEO and president of Amalgamated Bank until 2021.
+Mestrich previously worked for four years as the chief financial officer at the SEIU.
 He “joined the bank’s Washington office in 2012 and put a special emphasis on expanding the bank’s political business beyond unions.”

-Included among the bank’s clients are “hundreds” of left-leaning labor unions such as the American Federation of State, County, and Municipal Employees (AFSCME), SEIU, and the United Federation of Teachers (UFT).
+Included among the bank’s clients are “hundreds” of left-leaning labor unions such as the American Federation of State, County, and Municipal Employees (AFSCME), Service Employees International Union (SEIU), and the United Federation of Teachers (UFT).

 Amalgamated Bank holds itself to be an alternative to commercial banks for liberal individuals and left-wing organizations that don’t want to be clients of traditional banks.
 It counts the Occupy Wall Street movement among its banking clients.